Prepare | Train | Respond

 Steve started out in the fire service in 1991 and worked hard through all the ranks up to the Fire Chief position.
 Steve will be the first to tell you that running calls, training, and mentoring the younger generation is what makes the fire service fun and rewarding.

-In 2002, Steve got the itch to learn more about Hazardous Materials and dedicated the rest of his career to learning about hazardous materials, responding to hazmat releases, and keeping others safe from chemical responses.
-Steve has witnessed many close calls in his career, heard about numerous and has also seen the devasting affects on others due to them getting injured while dealing with chemicals.
+In 2002, Steve got the itch to learn more about Hazardous Materials.
+He dedicated the rest of his career to learning about hazardous materials, responding to hazmat releases, and keeping others safe from chemical responses.
+Steve has witnessed many close calls in his career, heard about numerous, and has also seen the devasting effects on others due to them getting injured while dealing with chemicals.

 Steve also has an extensive safety background and has been involved in Health and Safety for nearly 20 years.
-Respiratory protection, emergency response, fire response, medical response and Incident Command is what he specializes in.
-You will find Steve’s classes realistic, practical, energetic, fun and at the end of the class you will walk away with the tools needed to keep you and your crews safe from injuries or death.
+Respiratory protection, emergency response, fire response, medical response, and Incident Command is what he specializes in.
+You will find Steve’s classes realistic, practical, energetic, and fun and at the end of the course you will walk away with the tools needed to keep you and your crews safe from injuries or death.

 Fire Safety & Medical Training